nightswapping/ng-image-upload/README.md

 5. Provide the signature to the directives

 The directive will make a GET Request to your server on the URL you provided it with.
-You must provide the following items on responde:
+You must provide the following items on response:
 ```json
 {
     "AWSKey" : "<YOUR AWS PUBLIC KEY>",